Skip to main content

 Colors: Crimson & Gray

-Administrators: Principal Regina Carr, Assistant Principal/CTE Director Donnie Bunker, Assistant Principal/Athletic Director Tommy Elder and Assistant Principal Christine Voelker
+Administrators: Principal Craig Curry, Assistant Principal/CTE Director Donnie Bunker, Assistant Principal/Athletic Director Tommy Elder and Assistant Principal Christine Voelker

 • If you believe your family qualifies for free or reduced lunch, CLICK HERE to learn more about how to apply.